simonambridge/RTFAP2/RollUpReports/README.md

 Completed RollUps By CC...
 ```

-WHen these jobs have completed you will be able to run the ReST queries that interrogate the rollup and aggregate tables.
+When these jobs have completed you will be able to run the ReST queries that interrogate the rollup and aggregate tables.